The Extensible Authentication Protocol (EAP;

-EAP-TLS (RFC 2716) encapsulates the TLS messages in EAP packets, allowing TLS mutual authentication to be used as a generic EAP mechanism.
+EAP-TLS (RFC 5216 obsoleting RFC2716) encapsulates the TLS messages in EAP packets, allowing TLS mutual authentication to be used as a generic EAP mechanism.

 This patch was written to use pppd in a VPN with either PPTP or IPSec/L2TP and to allow Windows users to authenticate using smartcards with certificates.

 Especially for PPTP VPNs the support of EAP-TLS+MPPE is very important, as it allows for the use of X.509 certificates to authenticate users.
 This greatly improves security (one might say it actually adds a little security), as the security of the PPTP model is as good as the password/certificate length.